Confessions of a Former Homeschool Mom

 Homeschooling isn’t for everyone.
 You do have to be dedicated to keeping on track as much as possible and studying to keep ahead of the students.
 I found that the biggest challenge.
 My kids learned things so quickly that it was a struggle to keep one page or one lesson ahead so I knew what was coming up.
 If you aren’t dedicated; if you think this will be easy, you are deluding yourself and maybe you shouldn’t consider homeschool.

 If you are considering homeschooling or are looking for reinforcements to keep going here are a few things to remember.
 There will be battles.
 There will be people who don’t understand and judge you.
 There may even be people who put thoughts into their ears of how abused and oppressed your children are.
 Sometimes even family members are unsupportive.
 But they don’t know how important this is.
-Protecting them from the abusive, corrosive influences of peers on the playground is more important that any lost socialization.
+Protecting them from the abusive, corrosive influences of peers on the playground is more important than any lost socialization.
 Keeping them pure from the ideas and vulgar talk that goes on at some campuses is key to me.

 When things became hard and stressful, I only needed to remind myself that this too will pass.
 It was only for a season and now they are all grown and raising families of their own.
 Interestingly they are each homeschooling their children as well.
-I guess it couldn’t have been the oppressive, controlling environment that the critics say it is if each of them want the same for their children.
+I guess it couldn’t have been the oppressive, controlling environment that the critics say it is if each of them wants the same for their children.